zhuochun/simple-editor/docs/v1-spec.md

 - Every card has a child card group in the next column, as a visual placeholder.
 - Each child group displays the parent's card ID on the top left, for quick references.
 - Added child cards are placed in the corresponding card groups.
+- Double clicking in a card group creates a child card in it.

 # Nested Organization